 How many room microphones you need depends on the size and type of your conference room and the type of microphones used.
 For example, a corporate board room table may require dedicated microphones for each seat location, whereas a typical conference room might only need two or three table mics.

 With audio being the most important aspect of any conference call, it pays to consult with a qualified audio expert for the best solution.

 Remove junk from the conference table and ensure it’s clean.
 Hide or tidy visible cables.

-If you have a beautiful wood table, give it a good shine with furniture polish (after sanitizing it, of course!).
+If you have a beautiful wood table, give it a good shine with furniture polish.